 "Zurück zu Verdi: the 'Verdi Renaissance' and Musical Culture in the Weimar Republic," Studi verdiani 13 (1998), 117-154.

 Australian violinist Sarita Kwok has been featured on stages in Australia, New Zealand, England, Italy, France, Germany, Poland, Switzerland, Israel, Japan and the United States and has performed as a soloist with the major symphony orchestras in her home country.
-After being named the James Fairfax Sydney Symphony Orchestra Young Artist she made her debut with the Sydney Symphony at fifteen and went on to win Australia’s most prestigious musical award: ‘The Symphony Australia Young Performer of the Year (Strings)’.
-She has been awarded prizes at the Kloster Schöntal International Violin Competition, Germany, Gisborne International Music Competition, New Zealand, and an Honorary Diploma at the 7th Wieniawski and Lipinski International Competition, Poland.
+After being named the James Fairfax Sydney Symphony Orchestra Young Artist she made her debut with the Sydney Symphony at age 15 and went on to win Australia’s most prestigious musical award: ‘The Symphony Australia Young Performer of the Year’.
+She has been awarded prizes at the Kloster Schöntal International Violin Competition, Germany, Gisborne International Music Competition, New Zealand, and the 7th Wieniawski and Lipinski International Competition, Poland.

 vocal performance, opera, early music, music theatre.